Michael Lenis

-Michael Lenis (born October 12, 2003) is an American professional soccer player who plays as a defender for USL Championship club Sporting Kansas City II.
+Michael Lenis (born October 12, 2003) is an American professional soccer player who plays as a defender for Major Arena Soccer League club Kansas City Comets.

+Early life

+Lenis was born in Weston, Florida.
+He moved to his mother's home town, Kansas City in early 2017.

 Club career

-Born in Weston, Florida, Lenis began his career with local U.S. Soccer Development Academy club Weston FC.
+Lenis began his career with local U.S. Soccer Development Academy club Weston FC.
 In 2017, Lenis moved to Kansas City, his mother's hometown, and joined the youth setup at Sporting Kansas City.
 He progressed through the ranks of the academy, representing the club at the under-17 and under-19 levels.
-On April 30, 2021, it was announced that Lenis, alongside seven other academy players, had signed a USL academy contract which would allow him to play with Sporting Kansas City II while retaining NCAA eligibility.
+On April 30, 2021, it was announced that Lenis, alongside seven other academy players, had signed a United Soccer League academy contract which would allow him to play with Sporting Kansas City II while retaining NCAA eligibility.

-Lenis made his senior debut in the USL Championship for Sporting Kansas City II on May 7, 2021 against OKC Energy.
-He came on as a 68th minute substitute as Sporting Kansas City II drew the match 1–1.
+Lenis made his senior debut in the USL Championship for Sporting Kansas City II on May 7, 2021, against OKC Energy.
+He came on as a 68th-minute substitute as Sporting Kansas City II drew the match 1–1.

+In November 2023, Lenis signed with the Kansas City Comets of the Major Arena Soccer League.